 Create brand consistency and institutional memory

-In providing teams with a single content repository, digital content remains on-brand and of the same quality.
-It also creates a timeline of the progression of the brand as it matures by having access to older versions of content.
-While it is important to make sure it is clear which branding set is currently in use, a digital asset hub elevates teams awareness of the organization’s cohesiveness and how to avoid outdated or overdone messaging.
+In providing teams with a single content repository, digital content remains on-brand and high quality.
+A DAM also creates a timeline of the brand’s progression as it matures by providing access to older versions of content.
+While it is necessary to clarify which branding set is currently in use, a digital asset management hub elevates awareness of brand assets so that teams can avoid outdated or overdone messaging.

 Safe-guard teams against lost work

-DAMS ensure that digital assets are stored in a central asset hub along with any past versions of the content piece.
-These features ensure that information cannot be lost and that teams are not reliant on the individual but rather a robust system.
-Depending on the chosen DAM, teams are able to create on-premise backups to ensure security of information and avoid lost work.
+DAMs ensure that digital assets are stored in a central asset hub along with past content versions.
+These features ensure that information can be recovered and that teams rely on a robust system rather than individuals.
+Depending on the chosen DAM, teams can create on-premise backups to provide added information security and avoid lost work.

 #How can DAMs work together with Hygraph

 When working with Hygraph, your project comes with a publicly accessible DAM out of the box.
 As such, you can think of Hygraph as a digital asset management CMS.
-Teams that need more advanced permission systems may need to add another DAM on top which handles the organization’s assets that should not be publicly accessible.
+Teams that need more advanced permission systems may need to add another DAM that handles the organization’s assets that should not be publicly accessible.

-CMSs and DAMs can be used in tandem to give more power to teams.
-When a DAM is integrated with a CMS, it gives the team an extra level of security and makes assets created or edited for a specific project, available to team members outside of the project.
-Changes made in the CMS are available in the DAM and content creators have access to a bigger pool of digital assets outside of their project shared to the CMS.
+Assets created or edited for a specific project can be made available to team members outside the project.
+Changes made in the CMS are available in the DAM, and content creators can access a bigger pool of digital assets outside their projects stored in the CMS.

-Teams should evaluate if and how these two systems should be integrated together depending on the project, team size, scalability.
+Teams should evaluate whether to integrate these two systems and how to do so depending on the project, team size, and scalability.
 If done well, this integration will bring greater productivity to the team, but for smaller or more static projects, a CMS, like Hygraph, may suffice.
 With built-in functionality, Hygraph’s digital asset management capabilities enable businesses to store, share, and organize digital assets to add visually engaging assets to amplify their most important content without limitations.

-There are some important considerations when choosing to invest time and resources in a DAM.
-These vary of course from project to project, team to team but these are our top considerations before you invest.
+There are some important considerations when investing time and resources in a DAM.
+These vary from project to project, team to team, but these are our top considerations before investing.

 A feature that is critical for companies, especially enterprises, is security.
-Is the system GDPR compliant and have the necessary security measures in place to protect your data?
-Another important consideration is if the system has advanced digital rights permission systems which prevent assets being used inappropriately, such as announcing a product prematurely or too many people having access to sensitive information.
+Is the system GDPR compliant, and do you have the necessary security measures to protect your data?
+Another important consideration is if the system has advanced digital rights permission systems that prevent assets from being misused, such as announcing a product prematurely or too many people having access to sensitive information.

-All and all, choosing the best DAM is case specific.
-In some cases, they may not even be necessary due to built-in DAM functionality of SaaS services, like Hygraph offering a publicly accessible DAM through Filestack.
+Choosing the best DAM is case specific.
+In some cases, they may not even be necessary due to the built-in DAM functionality of SaaS services, like Hygraph offering a publicly accessible DAM through Filestack.
 In other cases, it may be a good idea to use an enterprise-ready DAM such as Canto or Widen.

 #Frequently Asked Questions

-Digital asset management (DAM) is an effective solution for organizations to store, organize, edit, retrieve and share digital content.
-A centralized asset hub provides teams, employees, clients, and other key stakeholders controlled access to digital assets including images, files, videos, audio, documents, and any other asset in a digital format.
+Digital asset management (DAM) is an effective solution for organizations to store, organize, edit, retrieve, and share digital content.
+A centralized asset hub provides teams, employees, clients, and other key stakeholders with controlled access to digital assets, including images, files, videos, audio, documents, and any other asset in a digital format.

-Cloud-based digital asset management software provides access to all of your digital content at any time.
+Cloud-based digital asset management software provides access to all your digital content anytime.
 Business-critical files can be accessed 24/7 (with permissions and authentication if needed) from any web device.

-Digital assets are any form of a digital file.
+Digital assets are any form of digital file.
 Common digital assets include images, documents, photos, presentations, and videos.
-Digital asset management software is used by teams and companies across the organization at every scale, so it is necessary for DAM software to support a broad range of file formats.
+Teams and companies use digital asset management software at every scale, so DAM software must support various file formats.

-Digital asset management (DAM) is a system that stores, shares and organizes digital assets in a central location.
-It amplifies the benefits of and simplifies the access to files such as images, videos, and other media.
-Since DAM is a company’s content sharing and storage solution - in most scenarios companies do require a DAM solution regardless of their scale.
+Digital asset management (DAM) is a system that stores, shares, and organizes digital assets in a central location.
+It amplifies the benefits of and simplifies access to files such as images, videos, and other media.
+Since DAM is a company’s content sharing and storage solution - in most scenarios, companies require a DAM solution regardless of their scale.

 In its simplest form, DAM software provides a way to create an “asset repository” via having a central location to store all media files needed by a company.
-These assets are then ideally cached across a CDN, and served via API in a similar form to content.
-Ideally, a good DAM software would also allow for asset transformations on the fly, to serve optimized assets depending on the device, target, platform, and other factors.
+These assets are then ideally cached across a CDN and served via API in a similar form to content.
+Ideally, good DAM software would also allow for asset transformations on the fly to serve optimized assets depending on the device, target, platform, and other factors.

-In most cases, if a Headless CMS is cloud-based, they tend to offer some form of Asset Management.
-In the case of Hygraph, you have a Headless CMS with Digital Asset Management built-in, allowing you to create, edit, and deliver files of every format (image, video, audio, PDF, etc.) from within the UI or by using the API.
+In most cases, if a headless CMS is cloud-based, they offer some form of Asset Management.
+In the case of Hygraph, you have a headless CMS with Digital Asset Management built-in, allowing you to create, edit, and deliver files of every format (image, video, audio, PDF, etc.) from within the UI or by using the API.
 Hygraph also supports asset transformations out of the box.